How to Use the Bolus wizard in AndroidAPS

 The Bolus wizard at its best, saving the day, one meal at a time.

-In this post, we’ll walk through the essentials and share practical tips so you can confidently master the Bolus Wizard.
-Our aim is to help you feel comfortable with every decision.
+In this post we’ll walk through the essentials and share practical tips so you can confidently start to master the Bolus Wizard.

-If you have any questions or need guidance, reach out to our team at opensource.clinic — let’s make this journey together.
+If you have any questions or need guidance, feel free to reach out to our team at Opensource.clinic.

 What it does